VisualNeuroscience-UH/CxSystem/docs/modelnet_tutorial.rst

 	row_type,sys_mode,total_synapses

-This Titles-line indicates that all the lines between the next line and the next Titles-line have four types of columns:  row_type,sys_mode,\
+This Titles-line indicates that all the lines between the next line and the next Titles-line have three types of columns:  row_type,sys_mode,\
 total_synapses.
 In the next sections, all of these parameters will be described thoroughly.

 * **Values-line**: These lines define the column values corresponding to column titles in the most recent Titles-line: